tosingithub/Bipol/README.md

 # Bipol

-<h4>Codes:</h4>
+<h4>Data and licence</h4>
-The datasets are available for download <a href="https://drive.google.com/drive/folders/11MilcAVKBtk-m86aJsYGzeTrMGxy7TpS?usp=sharing">here>
+The datasets are available for download <a href="https://drive.google.com/drive/folders/11MilcAVKBtk-m86aJsYGzeTrMGxy7TpS?usp=sharing">here</a>

 All codes and models are released under CC-BY 4.0.

 <h4>How do I cite?</h4>